GoogleCloudPlatform/bigquery-utils/scripts/data_access/README.md

-# Sample Data Access Audit VIEW
+# Sample Data Access Audit View

 ## Overview

 Google Cloud offers data access logs across many [services](https://cloud.google.com/logging/docs/audit/services).
-This sample will walk through [enabling data access logs](https://cloud.google.com/logging/docs/audit/configure-data-access) in a project, creating a Stackdriver sink, and creating a BigQuery VIEW providing analytical information.
+This sample will walk through [enabling data access logs](https://cloud.google.com/logging/docs/audit/configure-data-access) in a project, creating a Stackdriver sink, and creating a BigQuery View providing analytical information.

-## audit_summary VIEW
+## audit_summary View

-The VIEW analyses READ, WRITE, and ADMIN operations across BigQuery datasets and GCS buckets.
+The View analyses READ, WRITE, and ADMIN operations across BigQuery datasets and GCS buckets.
 The logs contains object and table-level information, but this is dropped.

 There is one data access log entry for every service executing.
 There is also an associated